Joy and Humility

 Remember, it is important to be a doer of God’s Word, not merely a hearer or reader (James 1:22-25).
 Here are some practical ways to actively respond to God’s Word.
 Consider these or create other ways you can apply the message.

 Consider the responses of joy and humility to the coming of Jesus from Elizabeth, Mary, and even John.
-Prayerfully consider what joy and humility might look like in your life today, in light of the person of Jesus.
+Then, prayerfully consider what joy and humility might look like in your life today, in light of the person of Jesus.

 To do: (With the Holy Sprit's help)